Virginia Beach, VA 23462

 Customer SupportDedicated ongoing supportReactive, varies by region

-According to the National Funeral Directors Association, the U.S. cremation rate is projected to reach 61.9% in 2024.
+According to the National Funeral Directors Association, the U.S. cremation rate is projected to reach 63.4% in 2025, Projected to hit 82.3% by 2045.
 This steady increase reflects a cultural shift driven by affordability, environmental concerns, and changing family traditions—making cremation the majority choice for Americans today.

 Pricing Breakdown